viaops/gitlab-ce-docker/README.md

 # Gitlab CE
---
-Gitlab CE deployment with docker-compose and ldap authentication.
+Deploy a gitlab server with docker-compose, optional ldap and let's encrypt configuration.